The Division Error Code MIKE 20220360: Fixed

 }

 check for zero divisionThe if line in this changed code determines if b is not zero before dividing.
 The software will run the code in the else line if b is zero.
-The software will divide and give the output to c if b is not zero.
+The software will split the output to c if b is not zero.

 Verify For Big Divisors